Data Heterogeneity Differential Privacy: From Theory to Algorithm: Experimental Results

-Experiments are performed on the classification task.
-Considering that the key of our method is to analyze each data instance individually, we compare it with previous DP-SGD methods.
-Specifically, we compare our method with the gradient perturbation method proposed in \cite{abadi2016deep}, the output perturbation method proposed in \cite{wu2017bolt} and the DP-LSSGD method proposed in \cite{wang2019dp}\footnote{The performance fluctuates sharply on some datasets.}.
-The performance is measured in terms of accuracy and the optimality gap.
-The latter, denoted by $L(\theta_{priv})-L^*$, represents the excess empirical risk.
+Experiments on several real datasets are performed on the classification task.
+Since our method is based on SGD, we compare our method with previous DP-SGD methods.
+Specifically, we compare our method with the gradient perturbation method proposed in \cite{abadi2016deep}, the output perturbation method proposed in \cite{wu2017bolt} and the DP-LSSGD method proposed in \cite{wang2019dp}.
+The performance is measured in terms of classification accuracy and the optimality gap.
+The accuracy represents the performance on the testing set, and the optimality gap represents the excess empirical risk on the training set.
+The optimality gap is denoted by $L(\theta_{priv};D)-L^*$.